Trekking in Chiang Mai: travel blogger’s recommendations.

 An insulated water bottle is essential, and consider a portable water filter too, especially if your hike is for a full-day or overnight.
 That way you can refill from natural streams as necessary and carry less water with you.

 Choose quality trekking shoes that have a good grip, and pair them with socks that will protect your feet from blisters and other foot-related injuries.
+These are the best hiking boots that are under $100 with all the pros and cons listed!

 Other great things to bring include a hat, sunscreen and insect repellant (made of natural ingredients if possible, so you don’t contaminate the environment), and a small first aid kit.